 - No studies have been performed with BiDil.

 - It is not known if either hydralazine or isosorbide dinitrate is excreted in human milk.

-BiDil (isosorbide dinitrate and hydralazine hcl) is a combination of a nitrate and a vasodilator used to treat heart failure.
+BiDil (isosorbide dinitrate and hydralazine hcl) is a combination of a nitrate and a vasodilator used as an adjunct therapy to treat heart failure in black patients to improve survival, prolong time to hospitalization for heart failure, and improve patient outcomes.
 Common side effects of BiDil include headache, dizziness, lightheadedness, weakness, nausea, vomiting, fast heartbeat, swollen ankles, and flushing (redness of the face, neck, and chest) as your body adjusts to the medication.